 Things to Consider When Choosing an HSK Test Center

 Is choosing an HSK test center as simple as picking the one closest to you?
 Or can you be more strategic in your choice?
-We’ve come up with the following tips to help you decide which center you should go to ace the HSK exam.
+We’ve come up with the following tips to help you decide which center you should pick to ace the HSK exam.

 1. Format of the HSK Test

 There are two formats of the HSK test: paper-based and computer-based (internet-based).
-They are identical in difficulty level, test content and scoring criteria.
+They are identical in difficulty level, test content, and scoring criteria.

-2. Take HSKK Test or Not
+2. HSKK Test or Not

 HSKK tests are held in most HSK test centers, but there are some exceptions.
-If you want to take both HSK and HSKK on the same day, make sure you register for them at the same test center. (find out if you should take HSKK test or not)
+If you want to take both HSK and HSKK on the same day, make sure you register for them at the same test center. (find out if you should take the HSKK test or not)

 3. Location of the HSK Test Center

 If you are an international student studying in China, or there is a Confucius Institute in your university, there’s likely an HSK test center on your campus.
-This location is convenient for a number of reasons: there will be no disruptions to your current routine, you have the opportunity to visit the testing site ahead of time to feel it out, and you can even find time to take some practice tests in that very building!
+This location is convenient for several reasons: there will be no disruptions to your current routine, you have the opportunity to visit the testing site ahead of time to feel it out, and you can even find time to take some practice tests in that very building!